AshwinWilson/Walmart_Sales_Data_Analysis/README.md

 <pre> project/ │-- data/ # Raw and processed datasets │-- notebooks/ # Jupyter Notebooks for EDA and analysis │-- sql_queries/ # All SQL scripts used in the project │-- README.md # Project documentation │-- requirements.txt # Required Python libraries </pre>

 2. 📥 Dataset Acquisition
+Data Source: Use the Kaggle API to download the Walmart sales datasets from Kaggle.
-Source: Walmart Sales Dataset on Kaggle
+Dataset Link: Walmart Sales Dataset
 Store the dataset in the data/ folder for consistent access.

 3. 📦 Install Required Libraries